geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Oh ! lovelier far those regions of the main

-" Than bards can paint, or eastern fancy feign ;
+" Than bards can paint, or eastern fancy feign;

 " Our wealth and pomp might tire a miser's eyes;